Paremata railway station: Services

 Paremata is the first station north of Porirua on the Kāpiti Line for commuter trains operated by Transdev Wellington under the Metlink brand under contract with the Greater Wellington Regional Council.
 Services between Wellington and Porirua or Waikanae are operated by electric multiple units of the FT/FP class (Matangi).
 Two diesel-hauled carriage trains, the Capital Connection and the Northern Explorer, pass through the station but do not stop.

 All suburban services running between Wellington and Plimmerton or Waikanae stop at Paremata.
 Off-peak trains stop at all stations between Wellington and Waikanae.
 During peak periods, some trains from Wellington that stop at all stations may terminate at Porirua and return to Wellington while a number of peak services run express or non-stop between Wellington and Porirua before stopping at all stations from Porirua to Waikanae.
 Plimmerton is the northern terminus for some peak period trains which terminate at Plimmerton and return to Wellington.

-Travel times by train are thirty-five minutes to Waikanae, four minutes to Porirua, twenty-five minutes to Wellington for trains stopping at all stations, and twenty-one minutes for express trains that do not stop between Porirua and Wellington.
+Travel times by train are approximately thirty-five minutes to Waikanae, four minutes to Porirua, twenty-five minutes to Wellington for trains stopping at all stations, and twenty-one minutes for express trains that do not stop between Porirua and Wellington.

 Trains run every twenty minutes during daytime off-peak hours, more frequently during peak periods, and less frequently at night.
 Before July 2018, off-peak passenger train services between Wellington and Waikanae ran every thirty minutes but were increased to one every twenty minutes from 15 July 2018.

 KiwiRail Scenic long-distance trains and diesel hauled KiwiRail freight trains pass by the station but do not stop.